Malta

 Heading from the salt pans, I kept walking around to Marsalforn harbour, and to the right just after the public toilets you can go up and keep going along the coast.
 There is a little trail here, which you can take a really short walk along – just 5-10 minutes or so (it gets quite narrow and didn’t look too safe to go much further past this).
 It is on this trail the views are insane and you are in your own little world away from the bustle of the town itself.
 Definitely walk this far, it’s a gem of a spot!

 For a day trip from Gozo, I highly recommend visiting Comino Island (where you will find The Blue Lagoon).
 It is so easily visited from Gozo, which is why I chose to visit from there instead of from Malta (I was staying in Sliema and it was easier, quicker, cheaper to visit from Gozo).
-Tickets can be purchased outside the ferry terminal at Mgarr Harbour just before you travel, or you can book one of the available tour options on GetYourGuide, such as From Gozo: Around Comino, Blue Lagoon, Crystal Lagoon & Caves.
+Tickets can be purchased outside the ferry terminal at Mgarr Harbour just before you travel.
+Alternatively, you can book one of the available tour options, such as From Gozo: Around Comino, Blue Lagoon, Crystal Lagoon & Caves.

 So, IS Gozo really worth visiting?